Balancing events, not patients, maximizes power of the logrank test: and other insights on unequal randomization in survival trials: Introduction

 \section{Introduction}

-It is common practice in pivotal survival trials to \begin{enumerate} \item randomize patients 1:1 to an experimental and control arm, and to \item follow patients until a certain total number of events have been observed. \end{enumerate} Practice 2 can be attributed to Schoenfeld\cite{Schoenfeld1981}, whose approximation for the large-sample distribution of the logrank test established number of events as the effective sample size under proportional hazards (PH).
-Practice 1, on the other hand, may involve multiple considerations, including patient preference, cost, ethics, and statistical power.\cite{Pocock1979, Avins1998, Dumville2006, Hey2014, Peckham2015} With respect to power, it is often believed that 1:1 randomization maximizes power of the logrank test under PH.
+It is common practice in pivotal survival trials to \begin{enumerate} \item randomize patients 1:1 to an experimental and control arm, and to \item follow patients until a certain total number of events have been observed. \end{enumerate} Practice 2 can be attributed to Schoenfeld\cite{Schoenfeld1981}, whose approximation for the large-sample distribution of the logrank test (LRT) established number of events as the effective sample size under proportional hazards (PH).
+Practice 1, on the other hand, may involve multiple considerations, including patient preference, cost, ethics, and statistical power.\cite{Pocock1979, Avins1998, Dumville2006, Hey2014, Peckham2015} With respect to power, it is often believed that 1:1 randomization maximizes power of the LRT under PH.
 From the authors' collective experience, this belief has been perpetuated by academic, industry, and government statisticians alike.
 This belief is however unfounded.
 Randomizing patients 1:1 does not in fact maximize power in event-driven trials under PH.

-This paper seeks to rectify the common misconception that 1:1 randomization maximizes power of the logrank test in event-driven survival trials under PH.
+This paper seeks to rectify the common misconception that 1:1 randomization maximizes power of the LRT in event-driven survival trials under PH.
 To that end, it is helpful to consider why this misconception exists to begin with.
 Perhaps it is because 1:1 randomization maximizes power in other settings, e.g., continuous endpoint with common variance.
-Or because Schoenfeld's approximation for the logrank test implies that 1:1 randomization maximizes power under PH.
+Or because Schoenfeld's approximation for the LRT implies that 1:1 maximizes power under PH.
 We shall later show that Schoenfeld's approximation increasingly underestimates power when more patients are randomized to the experimental arm than the control arm.
-Of course, an equation that is biased in favor of 1:1 randomization cannot itself be used to justify that 1:1 randomization maximizes power.
+Of course, an equation that is biased in favor of 1:1 cannot itself be used to justify that 1:1 randomization maximizes power.

-Besides Schoenfeld, other approximations for the logrank test under PH have been proposed which also have immediate, albeit different, implications for randomization.
-Sposto used Rubinstein's approximation for the logrank test to suggest that power can be gained by randomizing more patients to the experimental arm.\cite{Rubinstein1981, Sposto1987} Hsieh used Freedman's approximation to suggest that power is maximized when the randomization ratio is equal to 1/(hazard ratio).\cite{Freedman1982, Hsieh1992}
+Besides Schoenfeld, other approximations for the LRT under PH have been proposed which also have immediate, albeit different, implications for randomization.
+Sposto used Rubinstein's approximation for the LRT to suggest that power can be gained by randomizing more patients to the experimental arm.\cite{Rubinstein1981, Sposto1987} Hsieh used Freedman's approximation to suggest that power is maximized when the randomization ratio is equal to 1/(hazard ratio).\cite{Freedman1982, Hsieh1992}